Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/step-by-step-guide-to-minting-your-git-commit-as-an-nft.md

 ![Suggest or Mint a new NFT](https://cdn.hashnode.com/res/hashnode/image/upload/v1641651916281/x1rKoWfKt.png)

-Now head over to GitHub to find the commit you want to turn into an NFT.
+Now head to GitHub to find the commit you want to turn into an NFT.
 For me, it's the first commit for daily.dev, where I introduced the settings dropdown menu! 🤯

 [My first commit](https://github.com/dailydotdev/apps/commit/b5fad3fc8db87d66cf9eadc51590502e6980369d)

-Copy the URL, and paste it on the GitNFT website.
+Copy the URL, and paste it onto the GitNFT website.

 ![Getting the NFT](https://cdn.hashnode.com/res/hashnode/image/upload/v1641652454249/EIqJ9CcjC.png)